devopsbrains/devops-documents/azure_devops/pipeline/examples/02. maven-acr-azure-app-service/README.md

   - Open snow ticket with cloud security team for this [here](https://premierprod.service-now.com/premiernow?id=dept_cat_item&sys_id=c64bdf091bdc2494be08975e034bcbbb)
   - Select "Azure" in Environment.

-- Docker Registry service connection for ACR is needed.
-For example, if your acr name is `lmsprod1acr.azurecr.io`, then create docker registry service connection of type ACR with name `SC_ACR_LMSPROD1ACR`.
-    - Open snow ticket with cloud security team for this [here](https://premierprod.service-now.com/premiernow?id=dept_cat_item&sys_id=c64bdf091bdc2494be08975e034bcbbb)
-  - Select "Azure" in Environment.
 - App service name will be provided by cloud devops team.
 No need Service connection for this in ADO.

 # Steps